This factsheet provides you with essential information about how you should manage new and expectant mothers in your workplace.

 - worked for you continuously (full or part-time) for at least 26 weeks up to and into the 15th week before the week her baby is due.

 - average weekly earnings at least equal to the Lower Earnings Limit (LEL) for National Insurance Contributions (NICs).
-This is £123 a week or £533 a month for the tax year –2022/2023.
+This is currently £123 a week.

 - given you the right paperwork confirming the pregnancy e.g. MAT B1 form and sufficient notice of when they would like the SMP payments to start.

 What happens if my PA does not qualify for SMP?